 Indulgent Bath Kit For Her

 It has been a long, hard year, so give her a gift that offers her a few moments of blissful R&R. Put together an indulgent bath kit and surprise her with it on Christmas morning.
-Include bubble bath liquid or homemade bath salts, a box of good quality chocolates or truffles, a bottle of her favourite wine or champagne, and a candle or two.
+Include bubble bath liquid or homemade bath salts, a box of good quality chocolates or truffles, a bottle of her favorite wine or champagne, and a candle or two.

 Place all the items in a gorgeous gift basket.
 If the gift is for your partner or your mum, up the wow factor with a big bunch of flowers.